The satisfiability threshold and solution space of random uniquely extendable constraint satisfaction problems: Introduction

 \begin{remark} \begin{enumerate}[(a)] \item Determining whether an arbitrary UE commutative constraint is a group constraint requires \emph{prima facie} exponentially many satisfaction queries in both $r=|\Omega|$ and $k$, as one would need to check every permutation of $\Omega$ (even if one knew the isomorphism class), and thus the complexity is approximately $r!r^k$.
 However, checking reducibility of a given $k$-ary UE constraint function can be done more efficiently with complexity approximately $kr^{2k}$.

 \item The assumption $k\geq 4$ in Theorem \ref{cor:reducible} is necessary.
 In fact, it is easy to show that every $3$-ary UE commutative constraint function is reducible (we leave this as an easy exercise to the reader).
 However, not all these constraint functions are equivalent to group constraint functions.
-A concrete example for $(k,q)=(3,4)$ was given by Connamacher and Molloy where $\Psi$ contains three constraint functions, each as a group constraint, but $F_2(\Psi)$ is asymmetric.
+A concrete example for $(k,q)=(3,4)$ was given by Connamacher and Molloy where $\Psi$ contains three constraint functions, each as a group constraint, but $F_2(\Psi)$ is not symmetric.
 We provide a family of $3$-ary UE commutative constraint functions that are not equivalent to any group constraint function in section \ref{sec:rediciblethm}.
 The same construction indeed also provides a family of $k$-ary non-reducible UE constraint functions for $k\ge 4$.

 \item The special case of $\Psi=\{\psi\}$ of Theorems~\ref{symthm} and~\ref{cor:reducible} can be proved using known results from quasigroup theory, and we sketch these arguments in the Appendix.
 It is possible that the quasigroup results we rely on can be further generalised to handle the full versions of Theorems~\ref{symthm} and~\ref{cor:reducible}.
 We have not pursued this direction.
-Instead, we provide self-contained proofs of these theorems without using quasigroup theory; these proofs may be of independent interest. \end{enumerate}
+Instead, we provide self-contained proofs of these theorems without using quasigroup theory, and we believe that these proofs are of independent interest. \end{enumerate}

 \end{remark}